Waterford Templar Historical Day

 Reginald’s Tower 3:30-4 PM

-Featuring historical re-enactors led by Conchobhar Ó Súilleabháin and mounted real Knights Templar.
-The parade will assemble at 15:30 on The Mall in front of the Tower Hotel, proceed along Parade Quay and Meagher’s Quay with a short detour into John Roberts Square, circle the Shaws roundabout with Garda assistance, and return along the quays to conclude at the Tower Hotel.
+Featuring historical re-enactors led by Conchobhar Ó Súilleabháin and Knights Templar on horseback.
+The parade will assemble at 15:30 on The Mall in front of the Tower Hotel and begin around or just before 4 pm, proceeding along Parade Quay and Meagher’s Quay with a short detour into John Roberts Square, circling the Shaws roundabout, and returning along the quay and The Mall to conclude at the Tower Hotel where a conference session will take place.

 -